mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-pool-config/index.md

 navigationTitle:  dcos edgelb pool config
 title: dcos edgelb pool config
 menuWeight: 5
-excerpt: How to view or update the configuration of an Edge-LB pool
+excerpt: View or update the configuration of an Edge-LB pool

 enterprise: true
 ---

 # Description
-The dcos edgelb pool config command will let you view or update the config for an Edge-LB pool.
+The `dcos edgelb pool config` command will let you view or update the config for an Edge-LB pool.

 # Usage